MA-Equivalent Islamic Law Distance Education

 Each module within a course has different assessment weighting.
 Students should have completed at least one core module to progress to second semester.

-To achieve the MA award in Islamic law the students should complete 180 credits, out of which 60 are for the dissertation.
-Students are required to complete 120 credits prior to the submission of the dissertation [MA only]
+To achieve the MA Equivalent Certificate in Islamic law the students should complete 180 credits, out of which 60 are for the dissertation.
+Students are required to complete 120 credits prior to the submission of the dissertation.

 This programme was developed and is delivered and assessed by The Islamic College.